CodeLynch/2FA-App/README.md

 of this app.
 Open another terminal and go to the directory of this app and call 'npm start' to run the frontend of the app.

-The app should open in your browser and ready for testing!
+The app should open in your browser and is ready for testing!